apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 Casting
 =======

-A cast entry holds an operation to transform data from one scale-aspect pair to another.
-The cast is identified by the combination of identifiers for the initial (source) scale-aspect pair and the final (destination) scale-aspect pair.
+An M-layer cast is an operation to transform data from one scale-aspect pair to another.

+A cast is identified by the initial (source) scale-aspect pair and the final (destination) scale-aspect pair.

-In the following example, the cast transforms data expressed in inverse seconds to data expressed in hertz.
+In the following example, the casting operation transforms data in inverse seconds with aspect undefined to data expressed in hertz (aspect is frequency).
+The numerical part of this operation is trivial, but the change of aspect must be directly specified, because data in inverse seconds could also be associated with activity (with SI unit becquerel).

 .. code:: json